 What is project management?

-Project management As we indicated at the beginning, is the application of processes, methods, skills, knowledge and experience to achieve defined project objectives according to project acceptance criteria within agreed parameters.
-Project management has end deliverables constrained by a limited time scale and budget.
+Project management As we indicated at the beginning, is the application of processes, methods, skills and knowledge, experience to achieve the project's specific objectives, according to the project acceptance criteria within the agreed criteria, project management has final outputs restricted by time scale and limited budget.

-The main factor that distinguishes project management from just “managing” is that it has this final delivery and a limited duration of time, unlike management which is a continuous process.
-This is why a project professional needs to have a wide range of skills; Mostly technical skills, and certainly people management skills and good business awareness, to manage a successful project, this is what is offered by the fekrait Software Foundation through a set of programs and systems that serve most government and private projects.
+The main factor that distinguishes project management from "management" only is that project management contains final delivery and a limited duration of time, unlike management in general, which is an ongoing process, which is why the project professional needs a wide range of skills; Often technical skills, certainly people management skills and good business awareness, to manage a successful project, this is what is offered by the fekrait Software Foundation through a set of programs and systems that serve most government and private projects.

 Five phases of project management

-The project management process is usually broken down into separate phases that take the project from start to finish.
-These stages include:
+The project management process is usually divided into separate phases, taking the project from start to finish, these phases include:

-These phases often overlap with the project life cycle.
-They can help you determine the correct flow and sequence of processes to finish your project.
-Our project management checklist can help you break down tasks for each stage of the project.
+These phases often overlap with the project's life cycle, which can help you determine the correct flow and sequence of operations to finish your project.
+Our project management checklist can help you split tasks for each project phase, as follows:

-Initiation is the official start of the project.
-It usually begins with the question of the project authorization, which briefly describes the purpose of the project and authorizes the expenditure of the budget.
+The initiative is the official start in project management, usually starting with the issue of project delegation, which briefly describes its purpose and authorizes budget expenditure.

-At this point, the project must be defined at a broad level.
+At this stage, the project must be determined at a large level.
 This often starts with:

-Feasibility study - justifying the need for the project and estimating the potential benefits
+- Feasibility study - justification of project need and assessment of potential benefits

-Feasibility Study - Evaluate the problem and determine if the project will solve it
+- Feasibility study - assessing the problem and determining whether the project will solve it

-If you decide to implement the project, you must then create a Project Initiation Document (PID).
-This is the foundation of your project and an important reference point for the next phases.
-The main components should be:
+If you decide to implement the project, you must then create a project start-up document (PID), this is the basis for project management, and an important reference point for the following stages, the main components should be:

 - Project objectives, scope and size

-- Project organization (identifying the “who, why, what, when and how” of the project)
+- Project organization (identification of "who, why, what, when and how" of the project)

 - Project controls and reporting framework